SMTorg/smt/doc/_src_docs/getting_started.rst

 :code:`pip install git+https://github.com/SMTOrg/smt.git`

-If you want to contribute to SMT, see :ref:`for-developers` section.
+If you want to contribute to SMT, see :ref:`contributing` section.

 Uninstalling
 ------------